jbosstm/quickstart/rts/at/undertow/README.md

     txctl.sh

 For example to start a transaction, perform a transaction service request to each participant, end the transaction and finally query each service for the contents of the document that was updated:

     txctl.sh -s 1000000 # start transaction
-txctl.sh -w http://localhost:8092/eg/service newVal <enlist url> # enlist service 1
+    txctl.sh -w http://localhost:8092/eg/service newVal <enlist url> # enlist a service 1 participant
-txctl.sh -w http://localhost:8094/eg/service newVal <enlist url> # enlist service 2
+    txctl.sh -w http://localhost:8094/eg/service newVal <enlist url> # enlist a service 2 participant
     txctl.sh -c <txn terminator url> # end the transaction

     txctl.sh -q http://localhost:8092/eg/service # query the value to see if the commit updated it txctl.sh -q http://localhost:8094/eg/service # query the value to see if the commit updated it

 The following is an example of the expected output: